Spark Data Platform

 uvicorn.run("main:app", host="0.0.0.0", port=8000, reload=False)

-Before launching the backend, it's essential to initialize a Spark application and load the tfidf
+Before launching the backend, it's essential to initialize a Spark application and load the `tfidf` model, which is crucial for the functionality of the \`/search endpoint.

 # create spark application